search

 STATISTICS MAJOR

 The study of statistics provides the student with analytical tools that may find application in various fields within the sciences and social sciences.
 Bioinformatics is a rapidly developing area open to students in statistics with a working knowledge of computing and biological sciences.
 Actuarial science is one area open to students in statistics who also have backgrounds in such subjects as computer science, mathematics and economics.
+The BA/MA in Statistics and Applied Mathematics offered by the department provides enrichment for undergraduate statistics majors.

-The MA in statistics and applied mathematics offered by the department provides enrichment for undergraduate statistics majors.
-To enter the major the student must have completed MATH 150 and 155.
-Normally, the statistics major consists of 32 credits as follows: 29 credits of core curriculum courses and any additional 3-credit statistics, mathematics, or computer science course approved by the undergraduate statistics advisor.
+To enter the Statistics Major the student must have completed MATH 150 and 155.
+Normally, the statistics major consists of 33 credits as follows: 30 credits of core curriculum courses and any additional 3-credit statistics, mathematics, or computer science course approved by the statistics advisor.
 Modifications are permitted with the consent of the statistics advisor.
 For example, a student may elect to replace STAT 212 with a more advanced course.
-With permission of the advisor, a student may take graduate courses in the MA in statistics and applied mathematics program.
+With permission of the advisor, a student may take graduate courses in statistics and applied mathematics.
 Students interested in bioinformatics take the additional courses listed in the concentration in quantitative biology below.

 Major Core Curriculum

-(29 cr) MATH 250, 254 or 354, 260, STAT 212, 213, 214, 311, 312, 313
+(30 cr) MATH 156, 250, 254 or 354, 260, STAT 212, 213, 214, 311, 312, 313

-Students interested in actuarial work should take MATH 150, 155, 250, 260, STAT 311 and 313.
+A student interested in actuarial work should take MATH 150, 155, 250, 260, STAT 311 and 313.
 Students are also encouraged to take courses in accounting, economics and computer science.
 For information concerning examinations and prizes given to undergraduates by the Society of Actuaries, consult the departmental advisor.

 The BA/MA program offers promising students the opportunity to complete both the bachelor’s and master’s degree requirements with a minimum of 120 credits.
 Requirements are the same as those for a major in the department, plus 30 credits at the graduate level.
 Interested students should contact the graduate advisor for further information regarding eligibility and curriculum requirements.